 - Hall ticket

-Step 2: Then, click on the link that says Karnataka 2nd PUC 2021 result.
+2nd Step: Then, click on the link that says Karnataka 2nd PUC 2021 result.
 (Link will be available after the official release)

 Qualifying Marks Trend

 Question: What documents should be summited to get the Karnataka PUC Eligibility Certificate 2021?